stevelerner/agentic-ai/README.md

 ## Example Interaction

-In the beautiful web interface, try:
+In the web interface, try:

 **Query:** "Translate 'Hello, how are you?' to Spanish"